gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-3-adding-a-contact-form-in-django/Creating A Personal Blog Part 3: Adding A Contact Form In Django.md

 Above we tell Django which html file to serve, alongside with the form that will show up inside that html file.
 `success_url` parameter determines the url the user will be directed.
 In our case, Django adds 'success' to the end of the current url, and redirects the user there.
-And once the form is submitted and is valid, meaning there are no errors, then we create a Contact object in our database.
+And once the form is submitted and is valid, meaning there are no errors, then we save the input received from the user as a Contact object in our database.

-A few things are left to do.
+There are a few things left to do at this point.
 First, we need to integrate our form into _contact.html_.
 And then we should create an html page, and a view to handle this page to show the success message, and tie up both these views to urls.

 So lets modify the code inside _contact.html_.
 We can remove the old hard coded form, and replace it with a more dynamic django form.
-This way, if you ever change the form, by adding new fields (spoiler, we will), then you will not need to change a single line from the html page.
+This way, if you ever change the form, by adding new fields (spoiler again, we will), then you will not need to change a single line from the html page.
 Go ahead and replace the old form with the new one, by changing the code accordingly: